Medieval II: Total War: Kingdoms: Notable features

 This campaign depicts various conquistador armies that travelled to the New World by spawning large, formidable armies in the Americas with allegiance to the Spanish.
 Once spawned, the Spain faction can use these armies however they see fit.
 French and English forces will show up in the same way: the French appear in Louisiana and the English in Honduras.

-These conquistador forces consist of small numbers of expensive but powerful European units, their numbers often bolstered by local native mercenaries.
-The native factions have weaker units with little armor, but their extremely low upkeep allows vast numbers of them to be fielded and they generally possess high morale.
+These conquistador forces are made up of limited numbers of expensive but formidable European units, who are frequently supplemented by local native mercenaries.
+The native factions have weaker units with limited armor, but their incredibly inexpensive upkeep allows them to field a large number of them, and they often have high morale.

 When the player progresses through the campaign playing as New Spain, the player will be presented with missions from the King of Spain, and when sufficient influence is gained, the player may be granted a higher title of nobility such as Baron, Count, etc. These titles unlock more advanced building levels for the player to use.

 The Apachean Tribes faction has access to the "warpath" ability, which is a shamanistic counterpart to the jihad in the main campaign.
 The Apache can also learn from the technologies of European factions—after battling a European faction such as New Spain, the Apache will be able to construct gun trading tipis and horse trainers, unlocking new, more technologically advanced units (such as cavalry and musketeers, which the faction initially lacks).
 The Chichimeca can also use enemy technology to their advantage.

 All of the factions adhering to the "Sun God" religion are able to sacrifice units instead of disbanding them.
 They can also sacrifice populations upon capturing a settlement or they can sacrifice captured enemy troops.
 Sacrificing upholds the religion of the Sun God and increases the happiness of the local populace.